ayberktambay/fastingapplication/README.md

-# namaz_vakti
+# Prayer application

-A new Flutter project.
+A free and minimal application that allows easy tracking of prayer times.